huandu/spritemapper/README.md

 Sprite Mapper 2
 ===============

-SpriteMapper can pack several image files and/or directories into one png file with minimum size.
-It can write Zwoptex compatible metadata file for sprite map.
+SpriteMapper can pack several image files and/or directories into one png file with minimum image dimension.
+It can write Zwoptex compatible metadata file (plist format) for sprite map.

-It's forked from [SpriteMapper](http://opensource.cego.dk/spritemapper/), which is developed by Robert Larsen.
-This fork is maintained by Huan Du.

-Quick Guide
+Quick Start
 -----------

 Use Sprite Mapper in following 3 steps.